sicoyle/ghc-data-annotation-workshop/README.md

 2. Internet access

 ### Additional Resources
-Additional workshop resources and links may be found [here](./resources.md).
+1. Additional workshop resources and links may be found [here](./resources.md).
+2. Troubleshooting guide may be found [here](./troubleshooting.md).

 ### Takeaways
 1. Understand the challenges and basics of performing successful data annotations for visual data.